ozgen/twitter-nlp-project/README.md

 I.    INTRODUCTION

-   This paper considers the problem of classifying Turkish Sentences and determining whether they are positive or negative.
+   This project considers the problem of classifying Turkish Sentences and determining whether they are positive or negative.
 And I use three machine-learning methods (Naive Bayes, Decision Tree, and Support Vector Machines) for testing my analysis with the help of Weka API.

 Twitter Application in Turkey
    Nowadays, Internet is a sine qua none for our life.
 What happens to us we write on the Internet via social networks like twitter.